 The preparation of financial statements in conformity with Canadian GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-Such estimates include judgments as to the valuation of the employee future benefits liability, estimated useful lives of assets, collectibility of accounts receivable and accruals.
-Actual results could differ from these estimates.
-These estimates are reviewed annually, and as adjustments become necessary, they are recorded in the financial statements in the period they become known.
+Such estimates include judgments as to the valuation of the employee future benefits liability, estimated useful lives of capital assets, collectibility of accounts receivable and the amount of accrued liabilities.
+Actual results could differ from these These estimates are reviewed annually, and as adjustments become necessary, they are recorded in the financial statements in the period they become known.